ZihaoChen189/python_for_NLP/README.md

 Note: The code in this repository could be shared but not for commercial use.

-The file's name was just copyed and pasted, which would be named something like "book_given_function.py".
-The rest of code was totally understood and could be explained clearly by myself.
+The code in the file named "book_given_fucntion.py" was directly copied and paste from the book.
+But the rest of code was totally understood and could be explained clearly by myself.

-Always remember: Practice makes perfect.
+# Always remember: Practice makes perfect.